Steve-Cheney/League-Bot/README.md

-# Discord League-Bot
+#Discord League-Bot
-## Discord.py is now depreciated###
+##Discord.py is now depreciated

-use slash commands to create an RSVP message to show who's interested in joining a new League of Legends lobby
+Use slash commands to create an RSVP message to show who's interested in joining a new League of Legends lobby